Snowshoeing

 Literature

-The tourist office in Stalden has got brochures and information material about hiking in the region.
+The tourism office in Stalden provides you with information material and brochures about hiking in the destination.

 Maps